k98kurz/simplebooks/asyncql_dox.md

 #### Properties

 - type: The LedgerType of the Ledger.
-- owner: The related Identity.
-Setting raises TypeError if the precondition check fails.
+- owner: The related `Identity`.
+Attempting to set to a non-`Identity` raises a `TypeError`.
-- currency: The related Currency.
-Setting raises TypeError if the precondition check fails.
+- currency: The related `Currency`.
+Attempting to set to a non-`Currency` raises a `TypeError`.
-- accounts: The related Accounts.
-Setting raises TypeError if the precondition check fails.
+- accounts: The related `Account`s.
+Attempting to set to a non-`Account` raises a `TypeError`.
-- transactions: The related Transactions.
-Setting raises TypeError if the precondition check fails.
+- transactions: The related `Transaction`s.
+Attempting to set to a non-`Transaction` raises a `TypeError`.
-- statements: The related Statements.
-Setting raises TypeError if the precondition check fails.
+- statements: The related `Statement`s.
+Attempting to set to a non-`Statement` raises a `TypeError`.
-- archived_transactions: The related ArchivedTransactions.
-Setting raises TypeError if the precondition check fails.
+- archived_transactions: The related `ArchivedTransaction`s.
+Attempting to set
+to a non-`ArchivedTransaction` raises a `TypeError`.

 #### Methods